stakater/Playbook/content/tools/monitoring/grafana/developer-documentation.md

 It will be deployed by the pipeline of [StakaterKubeHelmMonitoring](https://github.com/stakater/StakaterKubeHelmMonitoring) repository.

 ### Dependencies
-It requires helm operator running in cluster.
+It requires helm operator to be running in cluster.

 ### Chart Information
 Chart information is given below: